'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 • swimming

-Herbs in TCM (Pattern-Based, not Symptom-Based)
+Herbs in TCM (Pattern-Based Approach)

 🌿Common therapeutic directions include: